luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

 [//]: # (This article is divided into two main parts: 1&#41; how to set up energy measurements with minimum bias, and 2&#41; how to analyse and take scientific conclusions from your energy measurements.)

-[//]: # (Read on so that we can get your paper accepted in the best scientific conference.)

 ---
 #### 👉 Note 1: